-- Providing an international forum where nuclear security stakeholders can share knowledge, experience, lessons learned, identify security risks and gaps; promote international best practices (including through self-assessment tools); and work to continuously deepen the knowledge and strengthen the professional practice in the fields under review. - Establishing itself as an active participant at the forefront of the discipline through leading and assisting field-based and academic projects and remaining an active member and supporter of the work of the global nuclear security community. - Creating greater opportunities for professional development for nuclear security practitioners through high-quality training materials and certified training modules.
+- Providing an international forum where nuclear security stakeholders can share knowledge, experience, lessons learned, identify security risks and gaps; promote international best practices (including through self-assessment tools); and work to continuously deepen the knowledge and strengthen the professional practice in the fields underreview. - Establishing itself as an active participant at the forefront of the discipline through leading and assisting field-based and academic projects and remaining an active member and supporter of the work of the global nuclear security community. - Creating greater opportunities for professional development for nuclear security practitioners through high-quality training materials and certified training modules.
 To accomplish this, WINS will also seek endorsement from relevant partners and stakeholders for its certified training.

-Providing the design and implementation of nuclear security activities related to the peer review of governance arrangements, including management systems, training arrangements and security culture.
+Providing the design and implementation of activities related to the peer review of nuclear security.